Other Tree and Hedge Protection

 Under the Forestry Acts the quantity of timber that can be lawfully felled on a property without having first been granted a Felling Licence, is limited to not more than 5 cubic metres (as long as no more than 2 cubic metres are sold) within any calendar quarter.

 In most cases, where a single tree is to be felled or trees are to be felled within a garden, there may be no need to apply, but there may be circumstances where a felling licence is necessary.
-Forestry Commission for more details.leaflet or visit the
+Download the Tree Felling: getting permission (PDF) [362KB] (opens new window) leaflet or visit the Forestry Commission (opens new window) for more details.

 A restrictive covenant is a private agreement that is then placed in the title deeds to a property.
 As the name suggests, they tend to restrict how a property may be used/managed.
 They are sometimes used to restrict the management/removal of trees and hedges.